chrisonbass/todo-app/jsx-example/README.md

 # Compiled JSX Example

 This example uses Browserify alongside Babel to compile JSX and bundle separated modules into a single, ES5-friendly JS file.
-This project is also an experiment in using Javascript in a way we're accustomed to without using React.
+This project is also an experiment in using JSX style Javascript without using React.
 Our [babel config](./.babelrc) lets the compiler know to use our [custom renderer](src/parseJSX.js) in place of the React.

 Ideas for extending this project:
  - Find a way to "react" to prop changes